AriFordsham/GHCWiki/dependent-haskell/internal.md

 Proposed solution: "tag" each application with the kind of its argument.
 These tags remain relevant during the equality check.
 According to this slightly more restricted (finer) definitional equality, `a b` doesn't match with `T True`, because the kind tags are different!
 Problem solved.

+### Alternate solution

+The plan above is a little dissatisfying, because it means that matching is less eager than a user might reasonably expect...
+I can see answering a bug report as not-a-bug in some time over this issue.

+An alternate plan would be to leave definitional equality intact, but to "invent" coercions during matching to fill the void.
+These could be `UnivCo`s with a distinguished provenance.
+When matching is all done, we could subst into the template, add some magic to `mkAppTy` so that casts on both types can cancel each other, and then check to see if any of the invented coercions is still present.
+We'd have to be careful, because the substs produced during matching/unifying are applied to more than just the template.
+In every case I could find, one of these two tricks would work:

+1. Pass the match/unify function a list (possibly long) of places the subst will be used.
+The end-of-algorithm check for invented coercions would look throughout this list.
+1. Emit the invented coercions as wanted during type-checking.

+I can't think of any property that *guarantees* that approach (1) or (2) would always work, but searching through the codebase suggests that one of these options is always available.